idekkers/Arduino/sensor/wiring.md

 ### ph
 ![ph sensor](../images/ph.jpg)
-The Ph sensor connects to a small controller board that has 3 wires
+The Ph sensor connects to a small controller board that has 3 wires There are versions with more then 3 pins, if you get that one, use the Po pin for the data pin
 - VIn/V+/Vcc (red wire) - which connects to the common arduino 5V bus
-- Gnd (black wire) - connects to the common ground bus
+- Gnd/G (black wire) - connects to the common ground bus
 - data wire (usualy blue but can be other color) - connects to any of the analog pins on the arduino, (A0 if no code change is wanted)

 ### TDS/EC sensor